Photoshop Halftone Dot Pattern tutorial

 The halftone effect after lowering the Fill.

-If you’re not happy with the size of the dots, it’s easy to change it.
+If you are not happy with the size of your dots, it is easy to change them.

-In the Layers panel, double-click on the words Filter Gallery to reopen it.
+In the Layers panel, double-click the words Filter Gallery under your smart object.

 Right-clicking on the layer in the Layers panel.